 If you’re splurging on champagne, make sure you are storing and serving it at the correct temperature.
 Our handy chart can help.

-Elsewhere in France, many winemakers adhere to the méthode traditionnelle to make fine sparkling wines.
+Many French winemakers outside of Champagne also adhere to the méthode traditionnelle to make fine sparkling wines.
 But because they are not growing and producing in Champagne, we call their wines crémants.
 Crémants are commonly produced in Alsace, Burgundy, Jura, and the Loire Valley, and can be made from a wider range of grapes than champagne.
 Winemakers use pinot blanc, pinot gris, riesling, and chenin blanc, among many others, in addition to pinot noir and chardonnay.

 Pétillant Naturel (a.k.a., Pét-Nat)

-Wines categorized as pétillant naturel are made from both red and white grapes and come in a range of hues.
-They are unique in that they are made according to the méthode ancestrale–a production process that dates to 16th century Limoux, France.
+Pét-nats are champagne’s rustic cousin.
+They can be made from red or white juice, and are unique in that they are made according to the méthode ancestrale–a production process that dates to 16th century Limoux, France.
 In the case of pét-nats, winemakers may use wild or commercial yeast to provoke fermentation.
-The biggest difference though, is that pét-nats are bottled before all of the sugar is converted to alcohol.
-That leftover sugar is left to ferment in the bottle, thereby carbonating the wine.
+The biggest difference though, is that pét-nats are bottled during primary fermentation, before all of the sugar is converted to alcohol.
+That variable amount of leftover sugar is left to ferment in the bottle, with funky, unpredictable results.
+The wines are also sometimes unfiltered, lending them a cloudy appearance.

 This Italian sparkling is a popular by-the-glass option on wine menus these days thanks to its affordability and approachability.
 Makers of prosecco follow the Charmat method using the prosecco grape (also called glera), a high-yield, neutral white varietal native to the Veneto region.
-Because it isn’t aged on the lees, prosecco tends to taste more of the grape.
-That means fruit forward notes like melon, pear, and green apple are common.
-Also because of its production method, the bubbles are larger and dissipate faster than champagne.
+Because it isn’t aged on lees, prosecco tends to be fruit forward; notes of melon, pear, and green apple are common.
+Also, because of its production method, the bubbles are larger and dissipate faster than champagne.
 Prosecco can be frizzante (semi-sparkling) or spumante (fully sparkling).
 A decent bottle can be had for as little as $12, making it a good option for mimosas and bellinis.
 That said, complex, higher-end proseccos from the Conegliano Valdobbiadene DOCG and Colli Asolani DOCG are available, some of which are made in the méthode traditionnelle.

 Moscato is Italian for muscat, a wine grape variety notable for its strong perfume and long history.
 Scholars consider it the oldest known grape used for winemaking; the Greeks and Romans of the ancient Mediterranean almost certainly cultivated it.
 These days, in Italy’s Piedmont region, the finest, ripest moscato grapes become moscato d’Asti–a sweet, lightly sparkling white wine with an ABV of 5.5%.
 Moscato d’Asti is typically golden yellow and retains much of its namesake grape’s fruity qualities and intoxicating fragrance.
 Its low alcohol content, marked residual sugar, and subtle fizz make it an excellent session wine on warm days.
 It is also appropriate after dinner for or with dessert.